Nearly all sessions are now listed - find the schedule below!

 All Levels

-This session will focus on one format, namely a town meeting that has provided members of a very culturally, racially, ethnically and religiously diverse urban college community an opportunity to come together to engage in talk each month since 1989.
-In this setting, the town meeting has been a structured, facilitated forum with simple ground rules where everyone can air concerns, raise questions, seek or provide information, and make comments.
-Participants will discuss how this forum has been sustained, copied, and withstood a wide range of challenges in modality including transitioning from in-person to online during the pandemic, to a hybrid format in the past year.
-The participants will be engaged to experience how a simple format can be readily operationalized in most any context.
+This session will focus on an ongoing town meeting format that has provided members of a very culturally, racially, ethnically and religiously diverse urban college community an opportunity to engage monthly since 1989.
+Learn how this town meeting setting has been structured and provided a longstanding facilitated forum.
+Participants will discuss how this effort has been sustained, copied, and withstood a wide range of challenges in modality including transitioning from in-person to online during the pandemic, to a hybrid format in the past year.
+The participants will experience how a simple format can be readily operationalized in most any context.

 Elton Beckett - Department of Africana Studies Lecturer; John Jay College of Criminal Justice - City University of New York